Copyleft

 Gift economy

-You know it, we can find today some amazing and totally free things on the Internet : free software, the most famous being the Linux operating system, but also the OpenOffice office suite, the Firefox web browser, Thunderbird mail application, and to stay close to the photography domain, the image manipulation software The Gimp.
+You know it, we can find today some amazing and totally free things on the Internet: free software, the most famous being the Linux operating system, but also the Open Office suite, the Firefox web browser, Thunderbird mail application, and to stay close to the photography domain, the image manipulation software The Gimp.
 And I could go on with this list during hours.
-You will also find digitized books released into public domain, extensions or improvements of commercial video games, an encyclopedia everybody can enhance (the famous Wikipedia).
-Some blogs are not far from specialized newspapers and "Wikinewspapers", made from netizens contributions may not be so far away.
-Even more important : you will find on the web thousands of tutorials explaining how to do a lot of things and forums where you can ask questions and get some help when you encounter difficulties.
+You will also find digitized books released into public domain, extensions or improvements of commercial video games, an encyclopaedia everybody can enhance (the famous Wikipedia).
+Some blogs are not far from specialized newspapers and "Wiki Newspapers", made from netizens contributions may not be so far away.
+Even more important: you will find on the web thousands of tutorials explaining how to do yourself a lot of things and forums where you can ask questions and get some help when you encounter difficulties.

-And what about photography ?
+And what about photography?

-It is, of course, fair if persons making a living (or at least trying to make a living) from their pictures are paid for these pictures.
+It is, of course, fair for persons making a living (or at least trying to make a living) from their pictures to get paid for these pictures.
 But why amateur photographers, who get their money from another job, wouldn't give their pictures to the community?
 Either by digitizing film or using a digital camera, today pictures are only computer files you can store duplicate and send through the Internet almost for free.
 With these files, everybody can order prints, create computer wallpapers, use them to illustrate some text on a web site or even retouch them to improve them.